arnehilmann/yumrepos/index.md

 * might nest your repositories as deep as you need,<br/>
   <span class="sidenote">no need to define a maximum nesting depth upfront</span>
 * need just 3 commands from "zero" to "working yum repository service".
-  <span class="sidenote">okayokay, you need a CentOS7 machine to start with, afterwards you need at least one set
+  <span class="sidenote">okay, you need a CentOS7 machine to start with, afterwards you need at least one set
   of credentials, and there are no repositories or RPMs at all... but: the service is up-n-running, and using that service is just a http request away</span>